usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Development Operations (DevOps) focuses on keeping systems available, high performing, and secure.
 Modern DevOps practices support agile delivery by creating practices, protocols, and mechanisms that enable development and QA testing by creating and maintaining a Continuous Integration/Continuous Delivery (CI/CD) pipeline.
 These practices:

-* create an auditable platform and repeatable deployment processes to ensure system integrity;
+* Create an auditable platform and repeatable deployment processes to ensure system integrity;
-* automate system builds, code testing, and deployments;
+* Automate system builds, code testing, and deployments;
-* maintain stability across multiple teams and applications; and
+* Maintain stability across multiple teams and applications; and
-* support fast code iteration while ensuring consistent code quality and minimizing regressions as new features are added.
+* Support fast code iteration while ensuring consistent code quality and minimizing regressions as new features are added.

 ---